 Kitchen with Amna

-The channel also includes the recipes for various English meals such as Chinese cuisine, American snacks, Arabic cuisines, and healthy diet recipes.
-Amna is about to reach 4M subscribers with her easy to make, quick cooking recipes.
+The channel also includes recipes for various English meals such as Chinese cuisine, American snacks, Arabic cuisines, and healthy diet recipes.
+Amna is about to reach 4M subscribers with her easy-to-make, quick cooking recipes.

 Similar to Junejo, she also started her channel from her home with no expensive equipment.
 And today she’s the most popular content creator in the niche of food and cooking.

-His short entertaining style featuring himself as mother, daughter or son and sometimes his mother has reached people’s hearts over the time.
-Also, he’s one one of the few content creators of Pakistan who has crossed over 3M subscribers with his videos.
+His short entertaining style featuring himself as mother, daughter or son and sometimes his mother has reached people’s hearts over time.
+Also, he’s one of the few content creators in Pakistan who has crossed over 3M subscribers with his videos.

 Bilal Munir – Video Wali Sarkar

-Again his consistency, authenticity and honest opinion on everything lead him to the leading tech influencer of Pakistan.
-He has also studied computer science from the GC University of Faisalabad.
+Again his consistency, authenticity and honest opinion on everything lead him to the leading tech influencer in Pakistan.
+He has also studied computer science at the GC University of Faisalabad.
 Besides his YouTube channel, he owns an eCommerce tech store Samaan.pk.

-His success is an example for everyone who’s looking to become an influential content creator of Pakistan.
+His success is an example for everyone who’s looking to become an influential content creator in Pakistan.